nodejs/admin/us-export-control.md

 of the source available through the GitHub repositories.

 PENDING: We will solicit volunteers to:
-* Create tooling to crawl through the github repositories and node.js to look for binaries.
+* Create tooling to crawl through the GitHub repositories and Node.js to look for binaries.
 * Review the list of binaries and identify if they contain source code.
 * For binaries that include cryptography, validate that the